Board of Trustees

 Bob also sits as a Board Member with three local organizations; the Western Placer Education Foundation, Placer Valley Tourism, and Community Christian Schools, an elementary and preschool he helped his late wife Becky start in 1995.
 He is also a founding member of the Community Foundation of Lincoln.
 He has a passion for building community, serving businesses, and engaging local residents in community service.

-Board Vice President, Area 2
+Board President, Area 2

 Paul Bancroft was born in Truckee and raised in North Lake Tahoe.
 He has worked with Tahoe SAFE (Stopping Abuse For Everyone) Alliance since 2008, initially as a Prevention Educator working with youth on violence prevention, consent and healthy relationships.
 After working as a program coordinator and director, he became the executive director in 2016.
 Bancroft has a Master’s Degree in Latin American and Iberian Studies from UC Santa Barbara and a Bachelor’s Degree in Modern Languages and Literature with an emphasis in Spanish and Education from Montana State University.
-He currently serves as Board Vice President.

 Scott Leslie was elected to the Board in 2004.
 He received a Bachelor’s degree in Finance from California State Polytechnic, San Luis Obispo and an M.B.A. from San Diego State University.
 He lives with his wife and children in Roseville.